Matt-Reeves/ChiralEdgeWaves/README.md

 # ChiralEdgeWaves

+Solves for lowest energy states of quantum vortex matter in free space under damped evolution from thermal friction.

+Analogues of the FQHE emerge at low energies where the Rankine vortex deviates from the classical prediction

 <img align="center" src="edgewaves.png" width="1000" height="400">

-Solves for lowest energy states vortex matter under thermal friction.
-Exhibits analogues of FQHE